tcsekhar/docs/en-us/sc/getting-started-csharp.md

     }
 }

+Either ways, the intrerface FunctionCode or Framework.SmartContract are not recognized by the compiler, and it fails.
+This needs a FIX.
 ```

+It doesn't work today, but if it did, you will succeed compiling.

 After you compiled it successfully, you will see` SmartContract1.avm` in the `bin/Debug` directory, which is the file that is generated as the NEO smart contract.